 I'm currently programming a ZX Spectrum BASIC cross compiler in my (little) spare time.
 It's entirely written in python, and almost finished (hope to release V1.0 this month).
 It's a three stage retargeable compiler.
 The backend outputs Z80 code, so it should be easily portable to other Z80 micros such as AMSTRAD or MSX.
 Porting to other architectures, or even to .NET or Java it's also possible by changing the backend module could also be implemented.

-Regarding to the language, It’s not the ZX Spectrum original BASIC but a dialect very close to FreeBasic which allows function definitions and more complex control-flow structures.
+Regarding to the language, It's not the ZX Spectrum original BASIC but a dialect very close to that of FreeBasic which allows function definitions and more complex control-flow structures.
 The URL contains an almost complete specification, although not all of them has been implemented in the ZX for obvious reasons.

 - Function definitions with local variable scopes and parameters by reference or value

 - Inline ASM code

 Update: I've just finished it!
 Visit the compiler page for more information.